 Well, we need you out of the room.

 You… you do?
 Why?

-make sure this place is clean before the next club
+Well, obviously, it’s filthy in here.
+I have to make sure this place is clean before the next club meeting!

 Yeah.
-I uh. his expression changed
+I uh. their expression changed to defeat,

 Yeah.
 I’m done in here.